repalash/threepipe/README.md

   - [RenderTargetPreviewPlugin](#rendertargetpreviewplugin) - Preview any render target in a UI panel over the canvas
   - [GeometryUVPreviewPlugin](#geometryuvpreviewplugin) - Preview UVs of any geometry in a UI panel over the canvas
   - [FrameFadePlugin](#framefadeplugin) - Post-render pass to smoothly fade to a new rendered frame over time
+  - [HDRiGroundPlugin](#hdrigroundplugin) - Add support for ground projected hdri/skybox to the webgl background shader.
   - [Rhino3dmLoadPlugin](#rhino3dmloadplugin) - Add support for loading .3dm files
   - [PLYLoadPlugin](#plyloadplugin) - Add support for loading .ply files
   - [STLLoadPlugin](#stlloadplugin) - Add support for loading .stl files